yasinyildirim/ShotDetection/README.md

  - OpenCV 2.3 or greater
  - g++ (gcc)
- - make (only necessary if Makefile is used for build the program)
+ - make (only necessary if Makefile is used for building program)
- - pkg-config (only necessary if Makefile is used for build the program)
+ - pkg-config (only necessary if Makefile is used to build program)

 ##3.
 Build and Install